A second-order fully-balanced structure-preserving variational discretization scheme for the Cahn-Hilliard Navier-Stokes system: Preliminaries and notation

-represents the skew-symmetric part of the convection term.
+is used to represent the skew-symmetric part of the convection term.
 Further note that the components of the solution depend on time $t$, while the test functions are independent of $t$.
 Hence the variational identities \eqref{eq:weak1}--\eqref{eq:weak4} have to be understood pointwise in time.